MileHacker Logo

 Legacy

 Today, Santa Barbara embraces its history, with well-preserved landmarks like the Mission, the Presidio, and the County Courthouse.
-It offers a living connection to its past, where visitors can explore historical sites and experience the cultural influences that have shaped this unique California city.
+It offers a living connection to its past, where visitors can explore historic landmarks and undergo the cultural influences which have shaped this unique California city.

 A Quick Look at Santa Barbara